privatenumber/tsx/README.md

 They are both tools to run TypeScript files.

-The main difference is that `tsx` is powered by [esbuild](https://esbuild.github.io/) for blazing fast TypeScript compilation.
-Whereas `ts-node` uses the TypeScript compiler, [which is not as fast](https://esbuild.github.io/faq/#:~:text=typescript%20benchmark).
+The main difference is that `tsx` is powered by [esbuild](https://esbuild.github.io/) for blazing fast TypeScript compilation, whereas `ts-node` uses the TypeScript compiler, [which is not as fast](https://esbuild.github.io/faq/#:~:text=typescript%20benchmark).

 Because esbuild doesn't do type checking, `tsx` is more equivalent to `ts-node --transpileOnly`.